 I am interested in the history of the Friendship Dolls exchanged between Japan and the U.S., and I have had the opportunity to visit many Japanese elementary schools and kindergartens that still have Friendship Dolls sent from American children in 1927.
 I maintain a web site about the Friendship Dolls and their continuing role in promoting understanding, peace, and friendship between children and adults in Japan and America.

-I earned my MA in Advanced Japanese Studies from the School of East Asian Studies at the University of Sheffield in the U.K., and I received an MA in Liberal Studies degree from Wesleyan University with a concentration in Computerized Communications.
+I earned my MA in Advanced Japanese Studies from the School of East Asian Studies at the University of Sheffield in the U.K., and I received an MA in Liberal Studies degree from Wesleyan University with a concentration in Computerized Communications and an MPhil degree in Liberal Arts with a concentration in Social Sciences.
+My MPhil thesis was on Last Writings of Japan's Special Attack Corps Members.
 I also have an MBA in Finance and Accounting and a BA in Economics from Northwestern University.
-Currently I am completing at Wesleyan University the thesis for my MPhil degree in Liberal Arts with a concentration in Social Sciences.

 e-mail address: email@example.com